petterthowsen/zen/README.md

 └── grammar.ebnf          # Formal grammar definition
 ```

+## Features

+### Control Flow
+- If statements with complex conditions
+- For loops with initialization, condition, and increment
+- For-in loops for iteration
+- While loops
+- Break and continue statements
+- Return statements

+### Expressions
+- Literals (string, integer, float, boolean, null)
+- Binary operations (+, -, *, /, %, ==, !=, <, >, <=, >=, and, or)
+- Unary operations (-, not)
+- Member access (obj.prop, obj.nested.prop)
+- Function calls

+### Declarations
+- Variable declarations with type annotations and nullability
+- Function declarations with parameters and return types

 ## Running Tests

 Tests are organized by component.
-Most test file have a corresponding `.zen` file containing the test cases.
+Most test files have a corresponding `.zen` file containing the test cases.

 To run all tests:
 ```bash